deanmono/pfls-app/README.md

 After cloning the x-ui project, run `npm install` from within the x-ui directory.
 This only needs to be done once, or when new modules are added to the project.

-#### Mock REST Server

-Run `npm install -g json-server` to install a mock REST server.
-Run `json-server --watch exchange.json -p 8080` to start the mock server.
-Go to `https://github.com/typicode/json-server` for more info about json-server.
-Open a new terminal window and Run `npm start`

 #### Development server

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Code scaffolding